-Justin Chanda joined the editorial staff at Simon & Schuster in 2005 after an eight year stint at HarperCollins.
+Justin Chanda joined the editorial staff at Simon & Schuster in 2005 after an eight-year stint at HarperCollins.
 A graduate of New York University, Justin was named publisher of the S&S Books for Young Readers imprint in 2007 and McElderry Books and Atheneum Books for Young Readers in 2009.
-He oversees the publication of two hundred and fifty titles per year, ranging from the youngest picture book to the edgiest YA.
+He oversees the publication of nearly three hundred and fifty titles per year ranging from the youngest picture book to the edgiest YA.
 He is keenly interested in publishing books that are equal parts commercial and literary, books that make a contribution to the tradition, while truly entertaining kids.
-Aside from having the honor of working with the best editorial staff in the industry, he also has the opportunity to edit some of its best talent, including the likes of: Jon Scieszka, Loren Long, Kenneth Oppel, Patricia MacLachlan, Peter Brown, Michael Ian Black, Karma Wilson, Debbie Ohi, and Morgan Matson.
-Justin has been a board member of the Children’s Book Council and is also an adjunct instructor for the NYU Graduate Publishing Program.
+Aside from having the honor of working with the best editorial staff in the industry, he also has the opportunity to edit some of its best talent, including the likes of: Patricia MacLachlan, Peter Brown, Jessie Sima, E.R.
+Frank, Mike Lupica, S.J.
+Kincaid, Carter Goodrich, Aaron Reynolds, Michael Ian Black, Karma Wilson, Debbie Ridpath Ohi, and Morgan Matson.
+Justin is also an adjunct instructor for the NYU Graduate Publishing Program.